Learn · COGS & inventory

 By Marcus Brandt · Head of Seller Accounting

-Updated June 26, 2026
+Updated July 30, 2026

 Tracking FBA inventory means knowing three things at all times: quantity on hand, location (FBA, in transit, prep center, or 3PL), and cost.
 Amazon tells you the quantities, but it doesn't know your cost and it loses or damages units more often than sellers expect.
 Reliable tracking is a perpetual system you control, reconciled against Amazon's reports rather than trusting them blindly.
+This guide walks through the mechanics: how to set up the record, which Amazon reports to check it against, what a reconciliation actually looks like with numbers, and when a spreadsheet stops being enough.

 Record every unit at landed cost